savageyusuff/MobilePose-Pi/README.md

  This is a deployment of [MobilePose-pytorch](https://github.com/YuliangXiu/MobilePose-pytorch) for Raspberry Pi.
  You can download this repo into PC using ```git clone https://github.com/ba-san/MobilePose-Pi```.
- Please note that this repo's size is around 80MB.

 ## Results
 *FPS is execution time of forward pass per image.
 **Note**:As you can see, each model has room to be improved.
 I'd appreciated if there are any ideas or opinions!